 [Add labels: Coloured Leaves]

-We observe different colours of leaves around us.
+We observe leaves with different colours around us.
 Some are red, some are yellow, while some are violet.
 These leaves also have chlorophyll in them and can carry out photosynthesis.
 It is just that the different colour pigment suppresses the green colour of the chlorophyll.

 There are some other members other than plants that are capable of making food for themselves.
 Let us read about these autotrophs.